-At Key Stage Two
+Key Stage Two

-Pupils will be taught through the three strands of Health and Wellbeing, Relationships and Living in the Wider World.
+Pupils will be taught through the three strands of Health and Wellbeing, Relationships and Living in the Wider World, with some aspects supported and delivered through the Science curriculum.
 They will:

-- Understand the factors that can impact a healthy lifestyle both positively and negatively, including personal hygiene. - Prepare pupils for puberty. - Enable pupils to protect themselves and ask for help and support. - Understand the importance of keeping safe in a range of situations including online safety. - Taught basic first aid. - Develop their understanding of feelings and emotions in a range of situations.

-- Understand what constitutes a healthy relationship and how to maintain these. - Valuing differences in themselves and other people. - Understanding of the different types of relationships and families. - Continue to develop their understanding of finances. - Understand their rights and responsibilities at school, home and as part of the wider global community. - Enable pupils to develop honesty and respect for themselves and others
+- Understand the factors that can impact a healthy lifestyle both positively and negatively, including personal hygiene. - Continue to prepare for puberty through discussions and teaching. - Develop an awareness and understanding for the need to protect themselves and ask for help and support. - Understand the importance of keeping safe in a range of situations including online safety. - Be taught basic first aid. - Develop their understanding of feelings and emotions in a range of situations. - Understand what constitutes a healthy relationship and how to maintain these. - Value differences in themselves and other people. - Understand the different types of relationships and families. - Continue to develop their understanding of finances. - Understand their rights and responsibilities at school, home and as part of the wider global community. - Enable pupils to develop honesty and respect for themselves and others